The New York Times Travel Show

 If you plan to attend seminars, a two-day pass is preferable.
 Seminars can take up the better part of a day, leaving little time to explore the floor.
 The cost to add a day to your pass is minimal and having an extra day reduces the likelihood of missing important seminars, booths, etc.

 There’s a bookstore adjacent to the seminar rooms.
 For book signings, it’s best to stay in the back of the line.
-Authors don’t leave until everyone has gone, so by letting everyone else rush through, you may get a few extra minutes to ask that question that’s been puzzling you took your first international trip.
+Authors don’t leave until everyone has gone, so by letting everyone else rush through, you may get a few extra minutes to ask that question that’s been puzzling you since took your first international trip.

 Saturday Travel Seminars